 Michael Gulish Chair, BHcare Board of Directors

-BHcare provides behavioral health services for residents of Ansonia, Branford, Derby, East Haven, Guilford, Madison, North Branford, North Haven, Oxford, Seymour, and Shelton.
+BHcare is designated by the CT Department of Mental Health and Addiction Services as the Local Mental Health Authority for residents of Ansonia, Branford, Derby, East Haven, Guilford, Madison, North Branford, North Haven, Oxford, Seymour, and Shelton.

 UCDVS serves the towns of Ansonia, Beacon Falls, Derby, Orange, Oxford, Seymour, Shelton, New Haven, West Haven, East Haven, North Haven, Hamden, Milford, Bethany, Orange, Woodbridge, Branford, North Branford, Guilford, and Madison.

 BHcare’s The Umbrella Center for Domestic Violence Services (UCDVS) is dedicated to increasing awareness of domestic violence and its effect on the community, empowering those victimized by providing advocacy and safe and effective services, and to working for social change to eliminate domestic violence.
 UCDVS offers a 24-hour hotline, individual and group counseling, advocacy, information and referrals to local providers, children’s counseling, and general support.
+UCDVS now offers long-term clinical and support services for high risk victims of domestic violence.
 All services offered are free of charge and confidential.
 Services support 170 different languages 24 hours a day, 7 days a week.
 UCDVS supports residents of 19 towns in the Greater New Haven and Lower Naugatuck Valley regions.

-In 2014 UCDVS provided safe shelter for 190 women and 179 children, court-based advocacy and support for 3,545 individuals and families, and fielded 4,200 crisis calls via the hotline.
+In 2015 UCDVS provided safe shelter for 143 adults and 151 children, court-based advocacy and support for 3,598 individuals and families, and fielded 3,268 crisis calls via the hotline.
+Each year UCDVS provides community education for more than 1,000 individuals and groups.

 75% of program participants will have made healthier decisions in their relationships as demonstrated by a reduction or elimination of violence.